 SWOG's Fall 2014 Group Meeting will take place October 23-26 at the Hyatt Regency in Chicago.
 For Group Meeting questions not answered here, you can send us a message via the Contact Us page.
-On-line registration will be open through Monday, October 13.
+On-line registration has closed.
+The on-site registration desk will open at 1:00 pm on Wednesday, October 22.

 Group Meeting and Travel Logistics